GOP Leader McConnell remains in hospital after concussion

 President Joe Biden tweeted that he wishes McConnell a “speedy recovery” and looks forward to seeing him back on the Senate floor.

-In 2019, the GOP leader tripped and fell at his home in Kentucky, suffering a shoulder fracture.
-At the time, he underwent surgery to repair the fracture in his shoulder.
+In 2019, the GOP leader tripped and fell at his home in Kentucky, suffering a shoulder fracture that required surgery.
 The Senate had just started a summer recess, and he worked from home for some weeks as he recovered.

 First elected in 1984, McConnell in January became the longest-serving Senate leader when the new Congress convened, breaking the previous record of 16 years.